-Thousands of students around the UK are receiving their A-level results this week, and in honour of the momentous occasion, we're taking a look at the qualifications the royal family managed to secure during their education - and some of them are quite surprising!
+In honour of the occasion, we're taking a look back at the qualifications the royal family managed to secure during their education - and some of them are quite surprising!

 Despite being educated at home before she received private lessons from the vice provost of Eton, Henry Marten, the Queen has actually never sat an academic exam in her life.
-However, the Queen and Prince Philip made sure their children received the best education outside the walls of Buckingham Palace.
+However, the Queen and the late Duke of Edinburgh made sure their children received the best education outside the walls of Buckingham Palace.

 Prince William was a student at Eton in Windsor

 The Queen's grandsons, Prince William and Prince Harry, broke family tradition by attending Eton school in Windsor.
 The Duke of Cambridge received 12 GCSEs and three A-Levels in Geography (A), History of Art (A) and Biology (C).

 "I know how hard William worked to achieve these excellent results and I am very proud that he has done so well," Prince Charles said at the time via The Guardian.
 William went on to gain a 2:1 degree in Geography from the University of St Andrews in Scotland.